The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 Asking for help

-People in the Middle East can request legal help through our chatbot on Facebook by clicking here.
-Iraqis & Syrians can request legal help through our chatbot on Telegram by clicking here.
+Anyone can request legal help through our chatbot on Facebook by clicking here or on Telegram by clicking here.

 IRAP Jordan accepts requests for assistance through this form.
 The form is only available when IRAP Jordan is accepting new requests for assistance.
 If the form is not available, please check back to that link regularly.